devoctomy/clypse/README.md

 Integration testing requires the following environment variables

+* CLYPSE_AWS_REGION - Region of the test bucket
 * CLYPSE_AWS_BUCKETNAME - Test bucket name
 * CLYPSE_AWS_ACCESSKEY - IAM credentials for accessing the s3 bucket
 * CLYPSE_AWS_SECRETACCESSKEY - IAM credentials for accessing the s3 bucket

 The integration tests test the underlying core framework without any UI.
 The tests will create a vault, with a number of secrets and then clean up after itself.

+> The integration tests do not test any part of Aws Cognito integration.
+This is done with the UI tests.

 ### Manual Testing